 3.1 It is readily accepted by all concerned that employment records will be sketchy and may, in some cases, no longer exist.
-Schools are recommended to be reasonable and realistic in what evidence they require for all of the employment period claimed.
+Institutions are recommended to be reasonable and realistic in what evidence they require for all of the employment period claimed.
 Claimants will produce the evidence or information in their possession in response to the questionnaire.
-Schools are expected to make available any records or information they may have.

-In addition, to help employers and claimants to resolve the outstanding claims, the employers' organizations and the trade unions have drawn up details of salary scales and London allowances from 1976 to 1988, when hourly-paid part-timers were admitted to the TPS, and guidance in estimating approximate hours of work.
-For periods where there is no information, employers need to identify patterns of employment from the details that are available and apply them to reach a reasonable informed estimate.
+Institutions are expected to make available any records or information they may have.
+In addition, to help institutions and claimants to resolve the outstanding claims, UCEA and NATFHE have drawn up details of salary scales and London allowances from 1976 to 1995, when hourly-paid part-timers were admitted to the TPS, and guidance on estimating approximate hours of work.
+For periods where there is no information, institutions need to identify patterns of employment from the details that are available and apply them to reach a reasonable informed estimate.

-- 3.2 The purpose of this procedure is - □ using the evidence available together with reasonable estimates, to calculate and inform the claimant (the offer letter) in writing of: - □ the cost of the backdated employee contributions, which they will be required to pay.
-A tool is provided for this purpose: the "Model settlement" - the total pensionable service to be backdated (a formula is provided). - □ as part of the agreement, the claimant is required to withdraw their Employment Tribunal claim. - to inform TPS of the backdated service payable and, unravel the national insurance contributions and SERPS - to inform the tribunal of the agreed settlement and withdrawal of the claim or that the case will need to be decided by an employment tribunal. - 3.3 To help this procedure succeed, schools are recommended to consider all the evidence provided by the claimant together with all the information they may have and to use the information and advice in this guidance to reach a written agreement with the claimant.
-Where this is not possible by correspondence, the employer and the claimant should meet to provide clarification and to seek to resolve any outstanding issues.
-The claimant should have the right to be accompanied by a trade union representative or work colleague. - 3.4 If the individual has difficulty providing the evidence they should be informed to contact: - i.
-Inland Revenue.
+- 3.2 The purpose of this procedure is - using the evidence available together with reasonable estimates, to calculate and inform the claimant (the offer letter) in writing of: - □ the cost of the backdated employee contributions which they will be required to pay.
+A tool is provided for this purpose: the "Settlement model" - the total pensionable service to be backdated (a formula is provided). - as part of the agreement, the claimant is required to withdraw their claim with the Employment Tribunal - to inform TPS of the backdated service payable and, unravel the national insurance contributions and SERPS - to inform the tribunal of the agreed settlement and withdrawal of the claim or that the case will need to be decided by an employment tribunal. - 3.2 To help this procedure succeed, institutions are recommended to consider all the evidence provided by the claimant together with all the information they may have and to use the information and advice in this guidance to reach a written agreement with the claimant.
+Where this is not possible by correspondence, the institution and the claimant should meet to provide clarification and to seek to resolve any outstanding issues.
+The claimant should have the right to be accompanied by a trade union representative or work colleague. - 3.3 If the individual has difficulty providing the evidence they should be informed to contact: Inland Revenue.
 Data Protection Unit, Room BP4302, Benton Park View, Newcastle upon Tyne, NE98 1ZZ (quoting NI number) to formally request a copy of their employment record and/or; - ii.
 Inland Revenue, Class 1 caseworker, BP2202, Benton Park View, Newcastle upon Tyne, NE98 1ZZ (quoting NI number) to formally request a copy of their national insurance record.

-4 HISTORY OF THE HOURLY PAID PART TIME TEACHER
+4. HISTORY OF THE SALARY SCALES